mhennemeyer/speccify/README.markdown

 ## Using Speccify with Rails

 Use the default rails test directory/structure, testhelpers, assertions and infrastructure.

 1. sudo use_minitest yes
 2. require 'speccify' in test_helper.rb
 3. There is no step three ...

-If you want to test a controller, just begin your examples with a description block that takes the name of the controller as the first argument:
+Tell Speccify what kind of test he is, by passing one of the following options to the describe method:

+* :type => ActiveSupport::TestCase
+* :type => ActionController::TestCase
+* :type => ActionMailer::TestCase
+* :type => ActionView::TestCase

+### Example, Functional Test:

-				describe HorstsController do
+		describe HorstsController, :type => ActionController::TestCase do
-				  # Now i'm an ActionController::TestCase !
 		  it "should get index" do
 		    get :index
 		    assert_response :success
 		    assert_not_nil assigns(:horsts)
 		  end
 			describe "Whatever" do
-					  # I'm an ActionController::TestCase, too!
+			  # I'm still a ActionController::TestCase
 			  it "should get index" do
 			    get :index
 			    assert_response :success
 			    assert_not_nil assigns(:horsts)
 			  end
 			end
 		end

 I'm not sure if I should wrap the rails assertions in matchers.
 Using the default rails assertions works fine.